 In order to become a pharmacist in most countries, you will need to obtain a license or certification from the appropriate licensing agency.
 This process typically involves passing a national or state-specific exam.
 Additionally, many countries require pharmacists to complete continuing education courses in order to maintain their licenses and stay current on the latest advances in pharmacy practice.

-Having the opportunity to stay up to date with the advancements in pharmacy practice is key to keeping your knowledge and skills up-to-date.
+Having the opportunity to stay updated with the advancements in pharmacy practice is key to keeping your knowledge and skills up-to-date.
 Your license or certification is also important when it comes to seeking employment opportunities and advancing your career in pharmacy.
 However, all requirements and regulations vary by region.

 Develop specialties